repnz/windbg-cheat-sheet/README.md

 - !dumpmt -md <method_table_address> - List all the methods in a method table.
 Each object has a method table
 - !DumpMD /d <method_descriptor_address> - Show information about a method descriptor.
 - !ip2md <address> - get method descriptor by address.
+- !dumpil <descriptor> - output IL disassembly of a method
+- !clrstack - show stack trace for CLR ONLY.
+- !dumpstack - show combined stack trace for CLR and native code.